ka1fe1/cschain-mod-parser/README.md

 # cschain-mod-parser
-parse tx define in special module of cschain
+parse tx defined in special module of cschain